 Have you worked in radio or television for four or more years as an announcer, voice talent, program host or producer?

-If so, you are eligible to be awarded a degree honoris causa from Laurel College as part of a program developed in cooperation with radio and television ownership groups and organizations in the United States, Canada and Europe, through our Robert Weston Smith School of Broadcast Communications.
+If so, you are eligible to be awarded a Laureate Degree honoris causa from Laurel College as part of a program developed in cooperation with radio and television ownership groups and organizations in the United States, Canada, and Europe, through our Robert Weston Smith School of Broadcast Communications.

-ELIGIBILITY: Minimum four years of verifiable fulltime employment in a broadcasting-related field.
-Available to honorees in all countries worldwide.
-Degree recipients may be nominated by their employer, trade/craft organization or themselves.
+ELIGIBILITY: Minimum four years of verifiable full-time employment in a broadcasting-related field.
+Available to candidates in all locations worldwide.
+Laureate Degree recipients may be nominated by their employer, trade/craft organization, or themselves.

 An honoree is only eligible for a degree level that has been attained or surpassed; for example, an honoree with five years of experience is eligible for a Bachelors degree (minimum four years experience).
 Upon attaining additional experience, previous honorees may advance to the next advanced level of degree honoris causa.
 Eligibility is subject to verification.